What happens next

 Planning decisions

-Once you've applied for planning permission, the planning authority will decide whether to grant planning permission.
+Once you've applied, the planning authority will decide whether to grant planning permission.

 How long will it take?